Self-transcendence: Is External Feature Guidance Indispensable for Accelerating Diffusion Transformer Training?: Method

 To address this, we draw inspiration from Classifier-Free Guidance (CFG) \cite{cfg}, a technique widely used in conditional diffusion models.
 CFG improves the alignment between generated samples and the conditioning input without requiring an external classifier.
 During training, the model randomly removes the condition to learn both conditional and unconditional denoising.
 In the inference stage, it combines predictions from both modes using a guidance scale:

-where $x_t$ is the sample state at timestep $t$, $\epsilon_\theta(x_t, t, c)$ and $\epsilon_\theta(x_t, t, \phi)$ denote diffusion predictions with and without the condition.
-Increasing $w$ strengthens the influence of the conditioning signal, often generating images that better match the desired condition.
+where $\mathbf{o}_{c}$ and $\mathbf{o}_{u}$ denote diffusion predictions with the condition and uncondition inputs.
+Increasing $\omega$ strengthens the influence of the conditional signal, generating images that better match the desired condition.

-Building on this idea, we extend the CFG from the output space to the feature space.
+Building upon this idea, we extend the CFG from the output space to the feature space.
 We extract both conditional and unconditional features from the same layer under the same input.
-Then the two features are combined using a guidance scale, as shown in Eq. (\ref{guide}):
+Then the two features are combined using a guidance scale, as shown in Eq. (\ref{guide_fea}):

 where $\mathbf{f}_{c}$ and $\mathbf{f}_{u}$ are the conditional and unconditional features, respectively.
-Eq. (\ref{guide}) encourages internal representations to align more closely with the desired semantics.
+Eq. (\ref{guide_fea}) encourages internal representations to align more closely with the desired semantics.
 As illustrated in Fig. \ref{framework}(b) and Fig. \ref{motivation}(d), this feature-level guidance highlights the semantic region and significantly improves the discriminative separability of deep features $\mathbf{f}_{g}$ compared to their original counterparts $\mathbf{f}_{c}$.

-We then use the semantically enriched feature $\mathbf{f}_g$ to guide the shallower layers together with the standard diffusion loss, as shown in Fig. \ref{framework}(b).
-Specifically, the intermediate features are passed through a lightweight MLP, and an $L_2$ loss is applied to align them.
-We combine the standard diffusion loss with our self-guided loss to optimize the diffusion model, \ie, $\mathcal{L} = \mathcal{L}_{diff} + \lambda_{guide} \times \mathcal{L}_{guide}$, where
+We then use the enriched feature $\mathbf{f}_g$ to guide the shallower layers together with the standard diffusion loss, \ie, $\mathcal{L} = \mathcal{L}_{diff} + \lambda_{guide} \times \mathcal{L}_{guide}$, as shown in Fig. \ref{framework}(b).
+Specifically, intermediate features $f_m$ of the trained DiT are passed through a lightweight MLP (whose architecture is detailed in the \textbf{Appendix}), and an $L_2$ loss is applied to align them, as shown below:

-Our approach explores the intrinsic discriminative ability of diffusion models by applying CFG on deep features.
-This is used to improve the overall discriminative power of the shallow layers in DiT, further accelerating DiT training, as illustrated in Fig. \ref{fid10k_plot}.
+The self-guided representation explores the intrinsic discriminative ability of diffusion models by applying CFG on deep features to improve the discriminative power of the shallow layers in DiT, further accelerating DiT training, as illustrated in Fig. \ref{framework}(c).